JustWaveThings/Dynamic-User-Interface-Interactions/README.md

 ## Planning - Dropdown Menu

 - I think following an observer pattern might be a good pattern for a modular, reusable menu drop-down.
 Maybe an interface pattern instead?
 I don't know yet.
 - The menu that I like most is the menu that collapses dynamically into the `more` element as the screen size decreases.
-Probably also the hardest to implement.
-Sigh.
   - Here is the example - Progressively collapsing menu from <https://marvelapp.com/blog/hamburger-menu-alternatives-mobile-navigation/>

     ![Image of collapsing menu][def]